 Intestinal obstructions can be partial or total.
-In total obstructions, the cat will exhibit subtle signs are often intermittent; whereas, in total obstructions the symptoms are more remarkable and dramatic.
+In partial obstructions, the cat may exhibit subtle signs or intermittent signs, whereas in total obstructions the symptoms are more remarkable and dramatic.

-Affected cats generally develop the following symptoms listed below.
-The severity of the symptoms generally depend on various factors such as the part of the affected intestinal tract, if the obstruction is partial or total, and how long the obstruction has been present.
+Affected cats generally develop the symptoms listed below.
+The severity of the symptoms generally depends on various factors, such as the part of the affected intestinal tract, whether the obstruction is partial or total, and how long the obstruction has been present.

 Symptoms Suggesting Intestinal Obstructions in Cats